tmatiki2/GBDTpose/README.md

 ## **Simulation with Gazebo**

+To fine-tune/train GBDTpose, still images of the GBDT in **Blender** can be rendered at predetermined poses; however, this can be time-consuming.
-To stream images from the GBDT in real-time using Gazebo:
+Alternatively, Gazebo can be used to stream images of the GBDT in real-time as presented in the paper.
+Follow instructions below to setup Gazebo.
+Note that Ubuntu 18.04 and ROS Melodic is required.

 Download **Gazebo v9** here:
 [https://classic.gazebosim.org/install](https://classic.gazebosim.org/install)